fillefrans/pi/README.md

 ##Target browsers
-- WebKit + Firefox, all platforms
+- WebKit + Firefox
 - iOs >= 5.1
 - Android >= 4.0 (Except native browser)
-- IE 10 on Windows 7/Windows Phone 8
+- IE 10
+- IE 9, when not impossible
-- In effect, any modern browser with WebSocket support
+- any modern browser with WebSocket support